Potato Latkes (Skillet-Oven Method, Less Smell!)

 - 1 teaspoon salt (or a bit less)

-- 2 tablespoon vegetable oil (need high smoke point) don't use olive oil
+- 2 tablespoon vegetable oil or peanut oil (need high smoke point) don't use olive oil

 Instructions